-Furthermore, PhD4Energy will concurrently evaluate the safety and sustainability of our novel nanomaterials and device fabrication.
+Furthermore, PhD4Energy concurrently evaluated the safety and sustainability of our novel nanomaterials and device fabrication.

-The research goals are structured in 12 individual work packages.
+The research goals were structured in 12 individual work packages.

 In PhD4Energy, a secondment (internship) of 4 - 8 months duration is an integral part of the training.
 To enable this, we have built a network of companies and institutions that have a high interest in interacting with the Nanometer Structure Consortium at Lund University on the science and technology of nanoscale energy converters, and in hosting and training doctoral students.
 The companies that participate in the program are QuNano AB (Sweden), Volvo Technology AB (Sweden), GLO Inc. (USA), Sol Voltaics AB (Sweden), Molecular Sense Ltd. (United Kingdom), QuantumWise A/S (Denmark), and Awapatent AB (Sweden).